Guest article by MR Maximo.

 They also offer party trays, in case you happen to make a bunch of new friends in the Philippines!
 Which is not unlikely, considering how friendly and outgoing Filipinos are.

 The menu changes each week but often includes veganized versions of traditional Filipino dishes, such as adobo, bistek, laing, menudo, sisig and tokwa’t mushroom.
-Check their Facebook page for the latest offerings.

 Daily Veggie n Cafe